-Ashley Williams is one of Hollywood’s most versatile actresses and continues to bring her talents to comedies and dramas in the mediums of film, television and theatre.
+Ashley Williams is one of Hollywood’s most versatile actresses and continues to bring her talents to comedies and dramas in film, television and theatre.
+She most recently starred in the Hallmark Channel original “Christmas in Evergreen: Letters to Santa,” and in the TV Land series “The Jim Gaffigan Show,” in which she played Jeannie Gaffigan, Jim’s TV wife, who was the grounding, yet zany, wind beneath his wings.

-Ashley won over audiences when she starred alongside Mark Feuerstein in the NBC television series “Good Morning Miami” and in the Lifetime telefilm “Montana Sky.”
-Adapted from the best- selling book by Nora Roberts, “Montana Sky” is the story of a wealthy stock dealer who leaves his Montana farm to his three daughters, provided they would live there together at least for a year.
-Ashley also had a memorable role on the comedy “How I Met Your Mother,” which follows Ted (Josh Radnor), a twenty something year old single man in New York City on his quest for true love.
-She played one of Ted’s girlfriends and was so popular on the show that she won an online poll conducted by the production staff as to whom fans would most like to see the as “the mother.”
-Her other television credits include a recurring role on the Holly Hunter series “Saving Grace,” “Warehouse 13,” Lifetime’s telefilm “The Front” and guest-starring roles on “The New Adventures of Old Christine,” “Retired at 35,” “Love Bites,” “Monk” and “Law and Order: SVU” to name just a few.
+Williams first won over audiences as a teenager when she played Meg Ryan’s daughter, Danielle Andropoulos, on “As the World Turns.”
+Later, she starred alongside Mark Feuerstein in the NBC series “Good Morning Miami” and in the Lifetime telefilm “Montana Sky.”
+Williams also had a memorable recurring role on the comedy “How I Met Your Mother” as Victoria, “the one that got away” for Ted, played by Josh Radnor.
+She was so popular on the show that she won an online poll conducted by the production staff as to the character fans would most like to see the as “The Mother.”
+Her other television credits include recurring roles on the Holly Hunter series “Saving Grace,” “Warehouse 13” and “Huff,” as well as guest-starring roles on “FBI,” “Instinct,” “The New Adventures of Old Christine,” “Monk,” "The Mentalist,” “The Good Wife,” “Psych,” “Girls” and “Law & Order: SVU,” to name just a few.